-After reading some of Adam Grant’s recent book, Think Again, I have come to the realization of how important it is for us as people to unlearn and then relearn.
+After reading some of Adam Grant’s recent book, Think Again, I have come to the realization of how important it is for us to unlearn and relearn.
 There is so much information out there today on the internet that it can be extremely challenging to sift through myths, facts, and biased research.
-This can make for some hairy, uninformed understandings (and lots of misunderstandings) that people have on various topics.
+This can make for some hairy, minimally informed understandings (and lots of misunderstandings) that people have on various topics.
 If we don’t engage in the process of unlearning and relearning, we could end up in a place that we never believed we would be.

 What is Unlearning and Relearning?

 Let me first take some time to explain what it means to unlearn and relearn.
 This is a process that people engage in to challenge their previously held beliefs, thoughts, and knowledge on topics that are held near and dear to their hearts.
 It is the process that we take part in when we try to examine our preconceived notions by analyzing information that we don’t agree with.
 In an analogy, it can be thought of as “updating our brain”.
 Just like computers needing new software updates, our brain also needs to unlearn and relearn information in order to make advances.

 An example of unlearning and relearning that I have recently taken part in is my thoughts and beliefs on the concept of multitasking.
 When I first heard of the term, I just like a lot of people, believed it was indeed a real thing.
 Then, one day while in a cognitive psychology class during my undergraduate degree days at Norwich, my cognitive psychology professor Mark Stefani absolutely blew my mind when he said that there really is no such thing as multitasking.